 By definition of a publication of the U.S. National Library of Medicine on the National Institutes of Health website, "Developmental reading disorder, also called dyslexia, is a reading disability that occurs when the brain does properly recognize and process certain symbols."

 The problems with reading occur because there are problems in the areas of the brain that help interpret language.
-In studies of people with dyslexia, it has been found that people are of normal, if not above-average intelligence, and that
+In studies of people with dyslexia, it has been found that people are of normal, if not above-average intelligence, and that dyslexia often runs in families.

 National researchers have estimated that dyslexia affects between 15 to 20 percent of the U.S. population.